replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - Use suppressHydrationWarning on elements where hydration mismatches are expected and harmless (e.g. testing attributes, timestamps)
 - For dynamic content that differs between server and client, use useEffect to update the content after initial render
 - Avoid using browser-only APIs in the initial render (window, document, etc)
+- For dynamic content that differs between server and client, use useEffect to update the content after initial render
+- Avoid using browser-only APIs in the initial render (window, document, etc)

 # State Management